Twelve Core Challenges and Fifty Rapid Responses

 Response

-It does so by structural design rather than by psychological expectation.
-The Parity Accord does not depend upon reconciliation, goodwill, or trust.
+It does so through structural design rather than psychological expectation.
+The Parity Accord does not depend upon reconciliation, goodwill, or trust as preconditions.
 It is constructed so that even where trust is absent, harm is constitutionally constrained.

 Rotation does not confer control.
-No office — whether held by a Unionist or a Nationalist — can be used to govern over the other.
-Authority is exercised within binding constitutional limits, ensuring power remains balanced at all times.
+No office — whether held by a Unionist or a Nationalist — can be used to govern over the other, because authority is exercised within binding constitutional limits.

-There is no structural mechanism through which one tradition can dominate the other, and no basis for backlash rooted in fear of takeover.
+The system reduces the structural basis for backlash rooted in fear of takeover.

 40. What happens to the courts?